Affordability and Fiscal Responsibility

 Many residents are faced with serious economic challenges due to the high cost of living in Suffolk County.
 In the face of this reality, as a former Suffolk County Legislator and former Co-Chair of the Budget and Finance Committee, Sarah Anker focused on holding the line on government spending, stabilizing government services, and working toward continued economic growth of Long Island.
-In 2011, the County Executive Fiscal Board announced Suffolk County had a $500 million deficit.
-In 2023, the county paid down its debt and increased its bond rating.
+In 2011, when she was first elected, Suffolk County had a $500 million deficit, by the time she left office, the county paid down its debt and increased its bond rating.

 Prioritizing Public Safety